Not just neo-Nazis with tiki torches: Why Jewish students say they also fear cloaked anti-Semitism - KTVZ

 “I was often put in this position where I had to defend Israel before I could be taken seriously with my other political opinions,” Jassey explained.
 “A lot of the time, you can be as progressive as you’d like to be on anything else.
 But the second that you accept Israel’s existence as something that you want to remain, or something that’s important to you, you’re ostracized from those circles.”

-Flayton knows that feeling all too well.
-The time when organizers said he couldn’t bring a Pride flag with the Jewish star on it to a LGBTQ march because it was deemed nationalist and could offend someone.
-Or the time he arrived for a meeting about canvassing for a Democrat in a shirt with Hebrew writing and was made to change by the coordinator.
+Flayton knows that feeling all too well, like the time when organizers said he couldn’t bring a Pride flag with the Jewish star on it to a LGBTQ march because it was deemed nationalist and could offend someone.

 “You have Jews, especially Jewish young people, who, their Zionism is a part of their identity,” Flayton explains “And they’re entering these spaces like the campus, and they want to get involved in all of these organizations and movements.
 They want to fight for $15 minimum wage, they want to fight for universal health care.
 They want to push for the legalization of marijuana nationwide, but they’re being forced to check their Zionism at the door — any sense of Jewish peoplehood, they’re being told to check it at the door.”

-Note: Correction: An earlier version of this story incorrectly described an event as happening to Blake Flayton, when he was instead told about it.
-The reference has been removed.